When does Demandbase identify visitors to my site?

 The opposite extreme would be to wait for hand raises from customers who really want to and can buy your product.
 You wouldn't have any wasted spend, but waiting passively can waste time and result in lost sales due to missed opportunities.

 Consider instead, Account-Based Marketing with Artificial Intelligence, which takes advantage of probabilities.
-These educated guesses early on use objective criteria, so they focus your spend on accounts with more potential and can uncover the highest success rate.
+These predictive models use objective criteria, so they focus your spend on accounts with more potential and drive higher success rate.
 According to McKinsey and Company, "It can reduce acquisition costs by as much as 50%, lift revenues by 5-15%, and increase the efficiency of marketing spend by 10-30%.”

 Can Demandbase identify company names with 100% accuracy?

-Our algorithm has a high degree of accuracy because it has been learning and updating for over a decade with hundreds of billions of data signals to determine the strongest probabilities.
-In addition, we’re always learning new techniques.
+Our algorithm has a high degree of accuracy because it has been learning and updating for over a decade with hundreds of billions of data signals observed to date.
+In addition, we’re always applying new techniques and new data sources in our predictive models.
 For example, during COVID lockdown, with so many people working from home, we learned to adjust identification based on whether the same company uses an IP address (confirming the association) or a mix of different companies uses it (showing that they are too loosely associated).

-Please continue to inform us of inaccuracies.
-The more you allow us to review them in your day-to-day work, the better we can sort out different types of mistakes, and the faster our algorithm can learn even more.
+Please inform us of inaccuracies.
+The more you allow us to review them in your day-to-day work, the better we can sort out different types of misidentifications, and the faster our predictive models can learn.

-In the meantime, we continue to work on the accuracy of our derived data and make significant progress.
+In the meantime, we continue to work on the accuracy of our account identification.
+For any discrepancies found, please report them to email@example.com, so we can investigate and take corrective action.

 Can you correct a domain that is identified as a subdomain?